kvdmolen/DTIP/pages/whitepaper.md

 5. **Transport Agnostic** — The trust protocol handles authorization, not data transfer.
 Use any API or transport.

 6. **Incremental Adoption** — The fundamental basis is the DID.
-Only that will already allow secure and trusted data exchange between known parties.
-The
+That alone already enables secure and trusted data exchange between known parties.

 ### 1.2 Market Opportunities